odevsa/arduino-g27-adapter/README.md

 # Dependencies

-You will need install in your Arduino the library bellow:
+You will need install in your Arduino the library below:

 - Joystick